24th February 2026

 AI applications for small and medium-sized enterprises (SMEs)

 Modern AI solutions can be implemented step by step.
-Retrofitsolutions make it possible, for example, to make existing machines simple retrofit.
+Retrofit solutions can be used to easily retrofit existing machines.
 AI applications in production can thus be specifically adapted to the requirements of SMEs.

 Scalability: From pilot project to company-wide solution